Ethan Bronner: Biography

 Bronner is the author of Battle for Justice: How the Bork Nomination Shook America (Norton, 1989), which was chosen by The New York Public Library as one of the 25 best books of 1989.

 Personal

-Bronner and his wife Naomi Kehati, an Israeli-born psychologist, live near New York.
+Bronner and his wife Naomi Kehati, an Israeli-born psychologist, live in Tel Aviv.
 They have two sons, Eli and Gabriel.
 His son served in the Israel Defense Forces.